robertorcosta/azure-docs.pt-br/articles/automation/automation-dsc-overview.md

 ## <a name="prerequisites-for-using-azure-automation-state-configuration"></a>Pré-requisitos para usar a configuração de estado da automação do Azure

-Considere os seguintes requisitos ao usar a configuração de estado de automação do Azure para DSC.
+Considere os requisitos nesta seção ao usar a configuração de estado da automação do Azure.

 ### <a name="operating-system-requirements"></a>Requisitos do sistema operacional